-1-Sentence-Summary: Silent Spring is the story that sparked the global grassroots environmental movement in 1962, explaining how chemical pesticides work, what their drawbacks are, and how we can protect drops in better, more sustainable ways.
+1-Sentence-Summary: Silent Spring is the story that sparked the global grassroots environmental movement in 1962, explaining how chemical pesticides work, what their drawbacks are, and how we can protect crops in better, more sustainable ways.

 Read in: 4 minutes

 Silent Spring is considered the book that started the global grassroots environmental movement.
 Released in 1962, it focuses on the negative effects of chemical pesticides that were, at the time, a large part of US agriculture.

 Rachel Carson and her work began initiating a shift in global environmental consciousness.
 Carson was, by formal education, a marine biologist who also published a few bestselling books about the sea and ocean biospheres.
 Her work is said to have led to the creation of the US Environmental Protection Agency.
 She was also posthumously awarded the Presidential Medal of Freedom by President Jimmy Carter.